Andrea-1704/Astar_NxNPuzzle/README.md

 ```

 ### Results first aproach
-In the following are reported some results, but to be more precise the starting point shoulb be provided too, in the following tables we are considering a mean of the values obtained.
+The following results are presented, but for clarity, the starting point should also be specified.
+In the tables below, I report the average values obtained.

 |    Puzzle dimension       | 3 | 8 |
 |-----------|-----------|-----------|